awsdocs/aws-certificate-user-guide/doc_source/gs-acm-list.md

 ### Display Certificate Information<a name="gs-acm-list-console-display"></a>

-Each certificates occupies a row in the console\.
+Each certificate occupies a row in the console\.
 By default, the following columns are displayed for each certificate:
 + **Domain Name** – The fully qualified domain name for the certificate\.
 + **Additional Names** – Additional names that are supported by this certificate\.
 + **Status** – Certificate status\.
 This can be any of the following values: